kelemeno/anthill-contracts/README.md

 anvil --chain-id 1337

-forge script script/Anthill.s.sol:SmallScript --broadcast --verify --rpc-url http://localhost:8545
+forge script script/Anthill.s.sol:SmallScript --broadcast --rpc-url http://localhost:8545

 After this the backend can be launched with: